orinoren/coupon-system/client/react-training/src/pages/admin-main-page/README.md

    if isLogged is true and userDetails.role is ADMIN if one of the condition is not satasfied useHistory routing the user to the Home page

-2. `Second useEffect` : on every change of succesfull addedCompany/addedCustomer, updatedCompany/updatedCustomer, deletedCompany/deletedCustomer
-   getting all companies/customers from the databse and force rerender every time a successfull operation been made
+2. `Second useEffect` : first time getting all customers and companies. and on every succesfull addedCompany/addedCustomer, updatedCompany/updatedCustomer, deletedCompany/deletedCustomer getting all companies/customers from the database and force rerender every time a successfull operation has been made

 ## Methods :

-1. `getMainSearchForm` : using the `showOperationsFor` to determine if the search form is for customer search or company search or coupon search
+1. `getMainSearchForm` : using the `showOperationsFor` to determine if the search form is for customer search or company search or coupon search and then calling `getMainSearchFormForCustomer` or `getMainSearchFormForCompany`

 2. `getOperationsButtonForCompany` / `getOperationsButtonForCustomer` :
-   using the `showOperationsFor` to force change of the button determine by `showOperationsFor` if `showOperationsFor`.company/customer the button wiil be for adding a company/customer if not so the button will change to company/customer opertaions
+   using the `showOperationsFor` to force change of the button determine by `showOperationsFor` if `showOperationsFor` company/customer the button wiil be for adding a company/customer if not so the button will change to company/customer opertaions